Fuji Speedway: 2007 and 2008 Japanese Grands Prix

 During the 2007 Japanese Grand Prix, Fuji Speedway met with a lot of problems, including the paralysis of the transportation network provided by the shuttle buses, poor facilities including some reserved seats without a view, lack of organization, and expensive meals such as simple lunch boxes being sold for 10,000 yen (US$87) at the circuit.

 Newspaper accounts of the event also alleged problems with Toyota bias and control.
 The circuit prohibited spectators from setting up flags and banners to support teams and drivers, with the exception of the Toyota F1 team.
 Therefore, there were very few flags and banners in the event compared with other Grand Prix events.

 For the 2008 Japanese Grand Prix race, organizers responded to lessons learned the previous year by reducing the total number of spectators allowed at the event.
 Compared to 140,000 persons allowed for Sunday events in 2007, attendance was restricted to 110,000.
 Additionally, walkways and spectator facilities were improved, along with larger screens.
 However, the race was also affected by rainy weather, which has historically interfered in a number of past races at the circuit, and later in 2013, led to interference with a 6-hour endurance race at the track for the FIA World Endurance Championship.

 Following both poor ticket sales and weather, it was decided by FOM that the FIA Japanese Grand Prix would be shared between Fuji and Suzuka on alternate years, with Suzuka holding the next race on Sunday, October 4, 2009.
-After the global recession and its own operational deficit, Toyota decided to discontinue the hosting of Japanese Grand Prix since 2010.
+After the Great Recession and its own operational deficit, Toyota discontinued the hosting of Japanese Grand Prix beginning in 2010.